-Henderson, TX January 9, 2019
+Henderson, TX January 7, 2020

-SCHEDULE OF FINDINGS AND QUESTIONED COSTS FOR THE YEAR ENDED AUGUST 31, 2018
+SCHEDULE OF FINDINGS AND QUESTIONED COSTS FOR THE YEAR ENDED AUGUST 31, 2019

-Α. Sum nmary of Auditor's Results 1.
-Financial Statements Type of auditor's report issued: Unm odified Internal control over financial reportir ng: One or more material weakness ses identified?
-Yes X No One or more significant deficien are not considered to be materia Yes X None Reported Noncompliance material to financial statements noted?
+A. Summary of Auditor's Results

+1. Financial Statements Type of auditor's report issued: Unmodified Internal control over financial reporting: One or more material weaknesses identified?
+Yes X No One or more significant deficiencies identified tare not considered to be material weaknesses X None Reported Noncompliance material to financial statements noted?
 Yes X No 2.
-Federal Awards - N/A - Single Audit I Not Required Internal control over major programs : One or more material weakness ses identified?
-Yes X N/A One or more significant deficien are not considered to be materia Yes X N/A Type of auditor's report issued on co major programs: mpliance for Not a applicable Any audit findings disclosed that are reported in accordance with Title 2 Federal Regulations (CFR) Part 200 Yes X N/A Identification of major programs: CFDA Number(s) N/A Number(s) Name of Federal P or Cluster Dollar threshold used to distinguish by type A and type B programs: petween \$750 0,000 Auditee qualified as low-risk auditee? ?
-Yes X N/A В. Fina ncial Statement Findings NON NE
+Federal Awards Internal control over major programs: One or more material weaknesses identified?
+Yes X N/A One or more significant deficiencies identified tare not considered to be material weaknesses X N/A Type of auditor's report issued on compliance for major programs: Not Applicable Version of compliance supplement used in audit: August 2019 Any audit findings disclosed that are required to be reported in accordance with Title 2 U.S. Code of Federal Regulations (CFR) Part 200?
+Yes X N/A Identification of major programs: CFDA Number(s) Name of F Not Applicable. ederal Program or Cluster Dollar threshold used to distinguish between type A and type B programs: \$750,000 Auditee qualified as low-risk auditee?
+X Yes N/A В. Fina ancial Statement Findings NO NE C. Fed leral Award Findings and Questioned Costs NO NE